opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working with Columns/Layers
 ---------------------------
-When levels are exposed in the Xsheet, they are placed in columns (layers, in the case of the Timeline).
+When levels are exposed in the Xsheet they are placed in columns (layers, in the case of the Timeline).
 The column/layer stacking order sets which drawings and images are placed on top, or behind, other images.
 Its direction is from left to right in the Xsheet, and from bottom to top in the Timeline, so what is on the left/bottom is behind what is on the right/top.
 You can use the keyboard arrow keys to move between the columns/layers and time.

 |xsheet|